Greece urges quicker reforms as lender talks hit mortgage snag

 "Greece has done a certain number of reforms, and we are going to give them money, 3 billion euros in all," Moscovici told Europe 1 radio.

-"And in the course of November, December we will deal with the issue of the recapitalization of Greek banks and Greek debt," he said.
+"And in the course of November, December we will deal with the issue of the recapitalisation of Greek banks and Greek debt," he said.